 Michelle Pfeffer

-Michelle Pfeffer is a Fellow of Magdalen College, Oxford.
+Michelle Pfeffer is a historian at Magdalen College, Oxford.
 She is an early modernist focusing on history of science, religion, and scholarship in Europe with an emphasis on the history of astrology.

 You must be a member to view resources.
 Login or create an account